klahrich/chiefhustler/content/diary/99-portfolio-update-july22.md

 They recently released a fantastic episode where Geoff talks about the importance of knowing our style, as maybe the most important thing we must do as investors.

-Here's the spotify [link](https://open.spotify.com/episode/6IW6h71AFZChX8Fs1EVn7z) and the YouTube clip:
+Here's the Spotify [link](https://open.spotify.com/episode/6IW6h71AFZChX8Fs1EVn7z) and the YouTube clip:

 {{<youtube oDu1sgXUXVE>}}